How to Stop Smoking Now: Tips to Save your Life

-Increased sense of taste and smell – Supported both anecdotally and by research, smoking has been found to increase the risk of taste and smell impairment (18).
-Long story short, long-term smoking dulls your sense of taste and smell.
+Supported both anecdotally and by research, smoking has been found to increase the risk of taste and smell impairment (18).
+Basiccally, long-term smoking dulls your sense of taste and smell.
 One study found that upon smoking cessation, participants rapidly recovered their taste sensitivity.
-Now you can take that money you once spent on cigarettes and go buy yourself a delicious meal.

-Nicotine withdrawal – Nicotine is the addictive substance found in cigarettes.
+Nicotine is the addictive substance found in cigarettes.
 Some people find withdrawal from it harder than others, and nicotine replacement therapy is often used to combat the symptoms.
-Symptoms of withdrawal include low mood, irritability, anxiety, poor concentration, and increased hunger (19).
-For most people, withdrawal can be compared to the flu, and only lasts a few days to a couple of weeks (20).
+Symptoms of withdrawal include: low mood, irritability, anxiety, poor concentration, and increased hunger (19).
+For most people, withdrawal compares to the flu and only lasts a few days to a couple of weeks (20).

+Unfortunately, long-term smoking often results in nutritional deficiencies.
 Antioxidants like vitamins A and C are used more rapidly in smokers.
-Your body uses these antioxidants to try and protect itself from the harmful effects of smoking (the oxidative stress).
-Not only are these antioxidants in high demand, but research shows that smokers tend to eat less nutrient-dense foods than their non-smoking counterparts (21).
-Low levels of vitamin A and C can result in dry skin, slower healing, and increased susceptibility to illness.
+Your body uses these antioxidants to try and protect itself from the harmful effects of smoking (oxidative stress).
+Not only are these antioxidants in high demand, but research shows that smokers tend to eat less nutrient-dense foods (21).
+Low levels of vitamin A and C result in dry skin, slower healing, and increased susceptibility to illness.

-Weight gain – When it comes to quitting smoking, the benefits totally outweigh the effects.
+When it comes to quitting smoking, the benefits totally outweigh the effects.
 That being said, weight gain is a common concern among those considering quitting.
-The mechanisms behind this aren’t yet understood, however this effect can be mediated by dietary intervention.
+The mechanisms behind this aren’t yet understood, however, dietary interventions combat the issue.
 Nicotine gum (one of the nicotine replacement therapies) has also been shown to delay cessation weight gain.
-Both the dietary intervention and nicotine gum are also support a greater success rate among quitters.
+Both the dietary intervention and nicotine gum also support a greater success rate.

-- There are more than 7000 chemicals in cigarettes including lead, tar, and arsenic.
+- There are more than 7000 chemicals in cigarettes, including: lead, tar, and arsenic.
 They also contain substances like ammonia, acetone, and carbon monoxide.
 Also found: formaldehyde, which is used in embalming.
-I know – we winced at this one too.

 - Smoking is also harmful to your loved ones.
 Just like smoking, secondhand smoke is also known to cause cancer – the most prevalent being lung cancer (1).